 - Not a fan of nutmeg?
 It's OK to omit it.

-- You can use soft cream cheese instead of heavy cream.
+- You can use softened cream cheese instead of heavy cream.
 I tried it once when I was out of heavy cream and liked it.
+You can see it in the photo below - it has a thicker consistency and a great flavor.

 Cook the garlic in butter.
 Stir in the spinach, spices, cream, and parmesan.